Andrettin/Wyrmsun/readme.txt

 - New resolution heights available: 600, 768, 800, 960, 1024, 1050.
 - New credits background by b_o.
 - Added Load Mod function to the main menu.
-- Added "Buildings Selectable by Rectangle" option to the options menu.
 - Dejavu Sans Bold 10 and Dejavu Sans Bold 12 fonts reworked by Jinn.

 * Units